dmbarbour/wikilon/docs/AboutAO.md

 ## AO Dictionaries

-An AO dictionary is an associative array of words to definitions with two primary structural constraints:
+An AO dictionary is an associative array of words to definitions.

+A *healthy* dictionary has the following characteristics:

+* all words are defined
-* dependencies between words are acyclic
+* dependencies are acyclic
-* no word in the dictionary is undefined

-These structural constraints ensure it is possible to compile a word by transitively inlining its dependencies.
-Additional constraints, such as ensuring definitions are well typed, are sensible and should be enforced for some curated dictionaries.
+* all definitions compile
+* definitions pass checks

+Checks may include linters, static typechecks, automatic testing, termination analysis, abstract interpretation, and validation of properties asserted by annotions (such as structural or behavioral equivalences, commutativity, associativity, type declarations).
+I'm not sure on the details here yet, but a lot of automatic analysis, testing, and fuzzing should be the *default* for dictionaries, and to keep developers continuously aware of general health levels.

-Dictionaries are always *complete*.
-There are no external dependencies.
+A healthy dictionary is *complete*, having no external dependencies.

-Open source communities can create and curate massive, general purpose dictionaries containing millions of words.
-These words would include both generic functions, useful data structures, documentation, discussion, tests, examples.
-They would also include very special purpose utilities and specific objects - clipart, fonts, widgets, game music, interactive fictions, entire open source projects.
-Private groups can fork an appropriately licensed open source dictionary.
-DVCS-like mechanisms - forking, merging, patching, cherry-picking, pull-requests - allow sharing between active dictionaries.
+Instead of packaging mechanisms, AO favors DVCS-based distribution models - forking, pulls, pushes, pull requests.
+Structure sharing allows very lightweight forks.
+Open source communities will create and curate massive, general purpose dictionaries containing millions of words for every purpose broad (like list processing) and specific (like clipart).
+Private groups can fork an appropriately licensed dictionary.

-Hosting thousands of forks and historical versions can be efficient via structure sharing.
-Storage is relatively cheap anyway!
-There is no need for separate packages or libraries.
-The DVCS sharing mechanisms replace package managers.
-When distributing a project, we might filter a much larger dictionary down to the essential subset of words.

 However, not all dictionaries need to be large.
-For sharing or distributing a project, it is trivial to filter a dictionary to just the necessary subset of words.
+For sharing or distributing or pulling a specific project, it is trivial to filter a dictionary to just an essential subset of words.
+This isn't quite the same as packaging, but can serve a similar role (e.g. just merge the project dictionary using a rename on conflict strategy).

 ## AO Dictionary Import/Export